TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 ### Baselines
-The baseline we use to compare our Socratic Model to, is from the paper [[2]](#raven).
+The baseline we use to compare our Socratic Model to, is from the paper [[2]](#raven) of the Socratic Model.
 They used a Dynamically Residual Tree, to solve the Raven Dataset.
+The Dynamically Residual Tree is a Tree traversal algorithm, which solves the puzzle by going through the nodes.
 To get the Visual Encoding of the shapes, they used ResNET.
 They also compared it to human performance and a solver.

 Table 1.
 Baseline for comparison